ExxistanceDC/Segagaga-English-Translation/README.md

 **Derek Pascarella (ateam)**
 <blockquote>
-<p></p>Segagaga has something of a sordid history in the fan translation scene.
+<p>Segagaga has something of a sordid history in the fan translation scene.
 At least two separate groups have made sincere (public) attempts to develop a full English localization patch over the years, though of course neither saw the project through to completion.</p>
-For a while now, there’s been a thread on the Dreamcast-Talk.com forums where several of us have shared technical bits and pieces about Segagaga in order to amass and preserve such knowledge should any group decide to tackle patching it.
-Collectively, we had native ASCII support (including a half-width font tile spacing hack), tools to extract/rebuild archives using custom compression, as well as a text extractor/rebuilder.
+<p>For a while now, there’s been a thread on the Dreamcast-Talk.com forums where several of us have shared technical bits and pieces about Segagaga in order to amass and preserve such knowledge should any group decide to tackle patching it.
+Collectively, we had native ASCII support (including a half-width font tile spacing hack), tools to extract/rebuild archives using custom compression, as well as a text extractor/rebuilder.</p>
-It might be worth noting that I myself considered endeavoring to lead this project myself once or twice, but I stopped myself for a number of reasons beyond the scope of this write-up.
+<p>It might be worth noting that I myself considered endeavoring to lead this project myself once or twice, but I stopped myself for a number of reasons beyond the scope of this write-up.</p>
-Though at some point along the way, Exxistance saw what was available to him and decided he would do something about it.
+<p>Though at some point along the way, Exxistance saw what was available to him and decided he would do something about it.
 Once his project started gaining some momentum, Mr. Nobody reached out to see if I could potentially assist with things like hacking or tool writing.
 While many of you might know me for the many English translation patches I’ve developed for the Dreamcast (and other platforms) over the years, my free time as of writing this message is at an all-time low.
-As a result, not only was there zero chance of me leading this project, but I felt the odds of me being able to contribute anything meaningful to it were quite low too.
+As a result, not only was there zero chance of me leading this project, but I felt the odds of me being able to contribute anything meaningful to it were quite low too.</p>
-That assumption turned out to be untrue, however.
+<p>That assumption turned out to be untrue, however.</p>
-While I may have done a lot less for this project than I’d have liked, I’m happy that I was able to contribute a few key things that helped the patch finally see a release…
+<p>While I may have done a lot less for this project than I’d have liked, I’m happy that I was able to contribute a few key things that helped the patch finally see a release…</p>

 <ul>
   <li>